 What is 9-1-1?

-9-1-1 is the number most people in the U.S. and some in International countries call to get help in a police, fire or medical emergency.
-A 9-1-1 call goes over dedicated phone networks to the appropriate 9-1-1 answering point (PSAP) for the caller’s location, and trained personnel then send the emergency help needed.
+9-1-1 is the number most people in the US and some International countries call to receive help in a police, fire, or medical emergency.
+A 9-1-1 call goes over dedicated phone networks to the appropriate 9-1-1 answering point (PSAP) for the caller’s location, and trained personnel then send the emergency services, if needed.

 When should you call 911?

 9-1-1 is only to be used in emergencies.
 An emergency is any situation that requires immediate assistance from the police, fire, or rescue.
 9-1-1 is for emergencies, potential emergencies, or when an emergency is imminent.

 - Is there a danger to life or property?

 - Is there a serious medical emergency (chest pains, seizures, bleeding, etc?)